 In the tragic aftermath of a national mystery with a vanishing mother during a morning river path dog walk later found drowned in N West England, I was glad to learn of the suggested etiquette for male joggers when passing lone female walkers in such locations.

-From campaigner Jamie Klingler, who co-founded Reclaim These Streets after she herself had been accosted during her canal-side runs by men a deeply concerning eight times giving straightforward tips.
+From campaigner Jamie Klingler, who co-founded Reclaim These Streets after she herself had been accosted during her canal-side runs by men a deeply concerning eight times, giving straightforward tips.

-As well as the 'runner coming past' line of this post title, she recommends clear directional simplicity.
+As well as the 'runner coming past' line of this post title, she recommends adding clear directional simplicity.
 A further recommended trio being; excuse me, behind you, to your left.